-Intervention Agencies who may be involved Whole school initiatives Informal contact with children, parents and carers to resolve low level issues.
-The child and their family School staff Universal services like school nurse School Support Meetings Informal meetings with parents and carers to resolve low level issues.
+Level of Need Intervention Agencies who may be involved Level 1 - Universal Children and young people whose needs are met by family, community and universally provided services Whole school initiatives Informal contact with children, parents and carers to resolve low level issues.
+The child and their family School staff Universal services like school nurse Level 2 - Early Help Children may have low levels of need or be susceptible to poor outcomes and would benefit from additional support and services to help them overcome difficulties.
+School Support Meetings Informal meetings with parents and carers to resolve low level issues.
 These may require a referral to an additional agency and will be reviewed.
 At this level, the assessment is the Early Help Assessment Tool (EHAT) Think Family/Family Action Meetings to take place.
-Parental consent needed for agencies to share information (unless exceptional circumstances) The child and their family School staff External Agencies e.g. family intervention worker, school nurse Children at this level meet the legal level (threshold) for a Child in Need Assessment (Section 17) and should be referred to Contact Cares using a service request form to adultandchildrenteam@sthelens.gov.uk Parental consent needed before completing referral form.
+Parental consent needed for agencies to share information (unless exceptional circumstances) The child and their family School staff External Agencies e.g. family intervention worker, school nurse Level 3 - Child in Need Children and young people who have complex needs and who may require co- ordinated support in order to improve outcomes Children at this level meet the legal level (threshold) for a Child in Need Assessment (Section 17) and should be referred to Contact Cares using a service request form to adultandchildrenteam@sthelens.gov.uk Parental consent needed before completing referral form.
 MASH Team screen form and a decision is made as to whether to progress the concern to Duty Team for assessment Contact Cares Team should only be alerted via telephone if concerns relate to level 4 The child and their family School staff Multiple external agencies including Health, Family Support Workers, CAMHS, housing, GP, dentist.
 This also extends to more targeted services such as counselling services, NSPCC or agencies associated with a particular condition.
-Social Workers will always attend CIN meetings and is usually the lead professional Child Protection Children at this level meet the statutory level for Child Protection (Section 47) and should be referred to Contact Cares 01744 676767.
+Social Workers will always attend CIN meetings and is usually the lead professional Level 4 - Child Protection Children and young people who are experiencing very serious or complex needs that are having a major impact on their achievement and expected outcomes.
+Their Needs will be such that they require intensive support from specialist services Child Protection Children at this level meet the statutory level for Child Protection (Section 47) and should be referred to Contact Cares 01744 676767.
 Concerns should be followed up in writing within 24 hours Screening completed by MASH Team - information is sent to statutory services for a Strategy Meeting to determine if Section 47 level is met.
 Children and Families Assessment completed by a Social Worker Where possible consent should always be gained from parent unless informing the parent or person with parental responsibility would put child/young person at further risk The child (where appropriate) and their family School staff Multiple external agencies including Health, Family Support Workers, CAMHS, housing, GP, dentist.
 This also extends to more targeted services such as counselling services, NSPCC or agencies associated with a particular condition.
 Social Care would always attend Child in Need and Child Protection conferences.
-Social Worker is always lead professional Informal contact with children, parents and carers to resolve low level issues.
-School Support Meetings Informal meetings with parents and carers to resolve low level issues.
-These may require a referral to an additional agency and will be reviewed.
-At this level, the assessment is the Early Help Assessment Tool (EHAT) Think Family/Family Action Meetings to take place.
-Parental consent needed for agencies to share information (unless exceptional circumstances) Children at this level meet the legal level (threshold) for a Child in Need Assessment (Section 17) and should be referred to Contact Cares using a service request form to adultandchildrenteam@sthelens.gov.uk Parental consent needed before completing referral form.
-MASH Team screen form and a decision is made as to whether to progress the concern to Duty Team for assessment Contact Cares Team should only be alerted via telephone if concerns relate to level 4 Child Protection Children at this level meet the statutory level for Child Protection (Section 47) and should be referred to Contact Cares 01744 676767.
-Concerns should be followed up in writing within 24 hours Screening completed by MASH Team - information is sent to statutory services for a Strategy Meeting to determine if Section 47 level is met.
-Children and Families Assessment completed by a Social Worker Where possible consent should always be gained from parent unless informing the parent or person with parental responsibility would put child/young person
+Social Worker is always lead professional